Deploy ASP.NET Core App on Kubernetes

 Here app: aspnet-core-app can be anything.

 With labels, we can select an object.
-For example, if I want to delete an object (which can be anything like a deployment, pod, service, ingress, etc) then I can use these labels for selecting the object and then deleting them.
+For example, if we want to delete an object (which can be anything like a deployment, pod, service, ingress, etc) then we can use these labels for selecting the object and then deleting them.
 The below command will delete an object with this way.

 kubectl delete -l app=aspnet-core-app